Mejval5/JobRoomUploader/README.md

 - **Setup repo**: `pip install -e .`
 - **Install Dependencies**: `pip install -r requirements.txt`
 - **User Config**: An API token, user Id, and unique URL Id stored in `user_config.json` for authentication with the ORP platform.
-   - `url_special_id` is the unique identifier for the ORP platform URL.
-You can get it by opening any job already posted by clicking on it (it looks like edit mode of the job) and the Id after `https://www.job-room.ch/work-efforts/edit/` is the `url_special_id`.
-Do not copy the job id though, it is separated after with a `/`.
    - `user_id` is the user id of the user who is posting the job.
 This one you can only see if you create/edit any job application and check the request payload in the network tab of the browser.
    - `bearer_token` is the token that you can get by inspecting the network tab of the browser when you are logged in and posting a job application.
 It is the `Authorization` header in the request payload. (don't forget to remove the `Bearer ` part of the token)
+- **Months Config**: Each month in the API calls needs to be resolved into a special kind of GUID.
+I have created `months.json` which is tracked and contains mapping for the GUIDs.
+You can get the GUIDs for months either by looking into the network tab of the browser when you open the job application page and look for the response payload.
+Each months' applications are sorted inside an object with the key as the GUID of the month.
+You can also get the GUIDs by editing any job application and looking at the URL of the page.
+The GUID is just after the `edit/` part of the URL.
+Don't copy the item GUID, it is separated by `/`.

 ### Folder Structure